This was the intention of God in creation from the very beginning: To call each of us, individuals like you and me, to

 FST Offers a number of options for students who wish to advance their education without enrolling in a full degree program.
 These include certificate programs, individualized programs, and a special program just for alums.

-Personal enrichment via lectures and continuing education at the Franciscan School of Theology offers affordable, high-quality instruction by some of the world’s foremost Franciscan scholars and educators.
+Personal enrichment via lectures and continuing education at the Franciscan School of Theology offer affordable, high-quality instruction by some of the world’s foremost Franciscan scholars and educators.
 FST continuing education courses are open to the public and take place online.
 Many of the lectures are held on the USD campus or via Zoom and are recorded for viewing per our FST EDU1 YouTube Channel.

 “The Franciscan Intellectual Tradition has many resources for our culture and our time.
 As we move into the third millennium, with all its challenges and opportunities, I look forward to helping students deepen their own appreciation for the tradition and to sharpen their pastoral skills for a world with many needs.”